8 Sure Shot Ways To Reduce Employee Attrition

 While on the face of it, people find it very difficult to differentiate between attrition and turnover.
 They are quite similar in fact.
 But there is one very important distinction.

 Employee Attrition is the abandonment of a post by an employee due to various reason.
-Attrition reduces the size of staff due to lack of replacement.
+Attrition reduces the size of staff due to a lack of replacement.

 Turnover refers to the replacement of employees in an organization.
 The means by which employees leave the organization is the same as that of attrition but in case of turnover, the size of the staff remains the same.